showmik/blog/content/posts/cs-02-why-c-sharp/index.en.md

 title: "Let's Learn C# (02) — Why C#?"
 date: 2022-09-14T00:09:40+06:00
 lastmod: 2022-09-15
+description: "Why learn C# when there are so many other programming languages?
+First of all, congratulations on choosing a popular language such as C#.
+Rest assured you will never regret your decision to learn the language.
+If you want to become a good .NET developer or work with Unity, there is no good alternative to C#.
+The following are other reasons why learning C# is a good idea:"
 draft: false
 tags: ["C Sharp", "Programming"]
 categories: ["Let’s Learn C Sharp"]